semperai/amica/docs/overview/other-features.md

 Here are some other cool small features Amica comes with:

+## Mid-Phrase Interrupt

+You can interrupt Amica via microphone input detection or text at anytime during a conversation.
+This feature is useful for interrupting Amica if you want to change the topic or ask a follow-up question.

 ## Load/Save VRM Feature

 Amica supports loading and saving customizable VRM avatars, allowing users to personalize their virtual assistant.
 Avatars can be loaded or saved for future use, with dynamic expression of emotions and lip-syncing in real-time.